 Mr. Frank is admitted to the bar in Michigan and California.
 He received his undergraduate degree, with distinction, from Stanford University in 1982, and his law degree, cum laude, from the University of Michigan in 1985.
 At the University of Michigan, he was a finalist in the Campbell Moot Court Competition and received the Gussin Award for Trial Work.
 Mr. Frank has completed mediator training courses sponsored by the Michigan Supreme Court Administrator’s Office and is a Neutral Arbitrator for the American Arbitration Association.
-He has also been selected by his peers for inclusion in the Michigan edition of Super Lawyers® from 2013-2017 and has been named among DBusiness Magazine's 2018 Top Lawyers.
+He has also been selected by his peers for inclusion in the Michigan edition of Super Lawyers® since 2013 and has been named among DBusiness Magazine's 2018 Top Lawyers.

 Mr. Frank is a member of the Oakland County Circuit Court Committee and Oakland County ADR Committee.
 He also serves on the board of directors of several charitable organizations, including the Detroit Police Athletic League, Detroit Urban Debate League and American Jewish Committee.

 STANFORD UNIVERSITY, Stanford, California, B.A. with distinction, 1982

 UNIVERSITY OF MICHIGAN, Ann Arbor, Michigan, Juris Doctor, cum laude, 1985.

 OAKLAND COUNTY CIRCUIT COURT COMMITTEE - Past Chair

 Honors and Awards